QCPolmer/Text-editor-/README.txt

 // (mostly as a 'backup')
 // ALSO, avoid on mobile,
 //  the key-handling on mobile is broken
+// AS IN: mobile system don't do that well

 OK, the idea is to get a bunch of vim features (from my custom vimrc) as